+Electronic Deposit Requirement

-Electronic deposit requirement.- The REIT must make electronic deposits of all depository tax liabilities that occur after 1997 if it was required to electronically deposit taxes in prior years; it deposited more than \$50,000 in social security, Medicare, or withheld income taxes in 1996; or it did not deposit social security, Medicare, and withheld income taxes in 1995 or 1996, but deposited more than \$50,000 in other taxes under section 6302 (such as the corporate income tax) in either year.
+The REIT must make electronic deposits of all depository tax liabilities that occur after 1998 if:

+• It was required to electronically deposit taxes in prior years;

+• It deposited more than \$50,000 in social security, Medicare, railroad retirement or withheld taxes in 1997; or

+• It did not deposit social security, Medicare, railroad retirement and withheld income taxes in 1997, but deposited more than \$50,000 in other taxes under section 6302 (such as the corporate income tax) in 1997.

 For details, see Regulations section 31.6302-1(h).